InteractiveFaultLocalization/InteractiveFaultLocalization.github.io/pages/raw-data.md

 The participant starts the task by clicking on the test case.<br/>
 While it loads he thinks aloud about his next steps.
 'Well I don't know; I don't think coverage can help us much right now.'
 He scratches his head.
 'I'm not trying to write a new test.
 Well okay, clearly we can look at what it shows...' he stops as he only sees an empty table under Coverage, 'oh, yeah especially if...
 If this is not how you do it at all...' he muses, 'but by default did it not...?'<br/>
 He comes to a realization.<br/>
 'It didn't run, well never mind then.
 Well then what to do, what does it say...'
 He sighs deeply while looking down at the task description.<br/>
 'Yes, coverage as, [click] on coverage all, on coverage all.'
-He figures out what to.<br/>
+He figures out what to do.<br/>
 'Good, click JUnit test, mhm' he muses while clicking in the menu.<br/>
 He then looks down at the task description again.<br/>
-'Call graph... it's super interesting though that, that Atlas plugin.
+'Call graph... it's super interesting though, that Atlas plugin.
 It's possible it won't be able to help in this exact situation, I'll look into it in a second...'"
 %}

 {% include collapse.html title="Transcript of debugging session with additional tools (2021-02-26_09-23-24-ENG, sample)"